sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Sample configuration files for LaTeX color and graphics
+Short desc    : Sample configuration files for LaTeX color and graphics
 URL          : http://tug.org/texlive/
-Лицензия     : Public Domain
+License      : Public Domain
-Описание     : This bundle includes color.cfg and graphics.cfg files that set
+Descript     : This bundle includes color.cfg and graphics.cfg files that set
              : default "driver" options for the color and graphics packages.
              : It contains support for defaulting the new LuaTeX option which
              : was added to graphics and color in the 2016-02-01 release.
 The